 It includes a handful of upgrades and improvements over its ancestor, the Vibe Sea Ghost 110.

-After a big revamp in 2019, the newest Vibe Sea Ghost 130 sports a larger weight capacity, better performance in choppy water, and a customizable central console.
+After a big revamp in 2019, the new Vibe Sea Ghost 130 sports a larger weight capacity, better performance in choppy water, and a customizable central console.

 After taking a close look in my Vibe Sea Ghost 130 review, I found this hard-sided fishing kayak to be a versatile and reliable angling platform.